sen-pai/pygame2gym/simple_discrete_game/game_description.md

-A gridworld style game where the agent (red circle) needs to navigate to the green box (goal)
+A GridWorld style game where the agent (Yellow Box) needs to navigate to the goal (White Box)

 The available actions are up, down, left, right.

+To run: pip install -e .

+You can play the game with keyboard inputs by running python playable_game.py